 - A sizeable claim for retrospective payment to compensate for mis-assessed entitlement to CHC status

-- Dodgy supported living arrangements where the Care Provider makes the nominations of tenants to the landlord and the client has to have the care commissioned on a fully shared care basis.
+- Dodgy supported living arrangements where the Care Provider makes the nominations of tenants to the landlord and the clients HAVE to have the care commissioned on a fully shared care basis, and are refused direct payments as a group…

-- Missing assessments and reviews dating back to before the Care Act, so still based on FACS, not the law.
+- Missing assessments and reviews dating back to before the Care Act, so still based on FACS, not the law, or the specially stretched definition of ‘unable to achieve’.

 - Ordinary residence issues in the context of a Shared Lives client.